The Machine (2023 film): Release

 The Machine was released in the United States by Sony Pictures Releasing under its Screen Gems label on May 26, 2023.

 The film was released for digital platforms on June 20, 2023, followed by a Blu-ray and DVD release on August 15, 2023 by Sony Pictures Home Entertainment.

 Box office

 The film was a box-office bomb.
 In the United States and Canada, The Machine was released alongside The Little Mermaid, Kandahar, About My Father, and You Hurt My Feelings.
 The film was projected to gross around $5 million from 2,409 theaters over its four-day Memorial Day opening weekend.
 The film made $2.2 million on its first day, $5 million in the traditional weekend, and $5.9 million over the four-day frame.
 In its second weekend, the film declined 66% to $1.7 million, finishing in eighth place.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 37 out of 100, based on seven critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a "B+" grade at the A+ to F scale, while PostTrak gave the film an overall 78% positive score, with 60% saying they would definitely recommend it.